MicrosoftDocs/dynamics-365-contact-center/contact-center/use/use-intent-suggestions.md

 ---
 title: Use intent-based suggestions
-description: Learn how to use intent-based suggestions in Customer Service admin center or Contact Center admin center to help customer service representatives handle customer conversations with ease.
+description: Learn how to use intent-based suggestions to help customer service representatives handle customer conversations with ease.
 author: gandhamm
 ms.author: mgandham
 ms.reviewer: mgandham